homan-uppu/writing/2-Essays/Fear equality.md

 We can model the process we follow to get what we want (whatever that may be) as a game.
 The "winning" criteria is feeling the satiation from getting what we want.
 Our process involves making decisions about what to do.
 Each decision takes us to a point where we see more choices that we have to decide from.
 (1)

-Therefore, this process resembles a decision tree:
+Therefore, our process to get the things we want resembles a decision tree:

 <>.